Skip to main content

 UMD's Walk Maryland Day Partners: UMD Department of Transportation Services | UMD Recreation & Wellness | UMD Arboretum & Botanical Gardens | UMD Residence Life | UMD Office of Sustainability

-Our entire College Park campus is a convenient and easily accessible Arboretum and Botanical Gardens.
-There are many lovely gardens in our 1,250 acre campus, including At the Arboretum Outreach Center near Stadium Drive and the Denton community, you can find garden-related events and activities.
+Our entire 1,250 acre College Park campus is a convenient and easily accessible Arboretum and Botanical Garden.
+At the Arboretum Outreach Center near Stadium Drive and the Denton community, you can find garden-related events and activities.

 Fortunately, there are numerous safe and forested trails on, around, and near campus worth exploring!